Committed to equality of opportunity and fair treatment for all.

 The Athena SWAN Charter

-The University of Brighton is one of over 80 universities and research institutions which have signed up to the Athena SWAN Charter, which encourages and recognises good practice in the employment of women in science, technology, engineering, mathematics and medicine (STEMM) subjects in higher education.
+The University of Brighton is one of over 90 UK universities and research institutions to have signed up to the Athena SWAN Charter, which encourages and recognises good practice in the employment of women in science, technology, engineering, mathematics and medicine (STEMM) subjects in higher education.

-In April 2013 the university was awarded an institutional Bronze Award by Athena SWAN.
-The Award recognises success by the university in developing employment practices to further and support the careers of women in STEMM departments in higher education.
-The Bronze Award specifically recognises that the university has established a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff STEMM-related subject areas.
+In November 2012 the university was awarded an institutional Bronze award by Athena SWAN.
+The award recognises success by the university in developing employment practices to support and further the careers of women in STEMM departments in higher education.
+The Bronze Award specifically recognises that the university has established a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff in STEMM-related subject areas.

-The Bronze Award application included a detailed action plan based on our analysis of gender data in relation to, for example, recruitment, promotion and representation across the STEMM related Schools within the university.
+The Bronze Award application included a detailed action plan based on analysis of gender data at the university, for example in relation to the recruitment, promotion and representation of women across the university's STEMM schools.

-Carol Burns, the university Registrar and Secretary, who lead the university’s self-assessment group which developed the Award application said: ”this Award recognises the considerable amount of hardwork that has been undertaken by colleagues across the university.
-This has included producing and analying our gender equality data across the STEMM subject areas, and developing an action plan which will support on-going work to address better employment practices that support the careers of women within the institution.”
+Carol Burns, Registrar and Secretary and Senior Management Team sponser of the university’s self-assessment group which developed the award application, said: ”this Award recognises the considerable amount of hard work that has been undertaken by colleagues across the university.
+This has included producing and analysing our gender equality data across the STEMM subject areas, and developing an action plan which will support on-going work to address better employment practices that support the careers of women within the institution.”

 In 2011 it was announced that medical schools will in the future be required to hold at least a silver award at school level in order to be eligible for certain research funding.
 Similar requirements may also be extended to other STEMM research funding bodies later on.